smolquants/papr-review-2023-02/NOTES.md

 ```

 where the overcollateralization ratio `LTV` really hurts here -- borrowers need to overcompensate for the lost risk free rate on the
-ETH collateral used to back the loan, which means one should anticipate the funding rate to be persistently negative on RAI/ETH backed PAPR
+ETH collateral used to back the loan, which means one should anticipate the funding rate to be persistently negative on ETH backed PAPR
-as `LTV > 1`.
+as `LTV < 1`.
 In the PAPR case, implies `mark > target` consistently, which is bad for PAPR token holders; i.e. not enough demand for leverage
 given the interest rate parity arguments above.

 ### NFT collateral

-You can apply the sam elogic to the PAPR token loans backed by NFT collateral to find a similar strategy that gives a rough estimate for
+You can apply the same logic to the PAPR token loans backed by NFT collateral to find a similar strategy that gives a rough estimate for
 the no-arb funding rate IF you assume the existence of an NFT perpetual that users of PAPR can short to hedge their exposure to the NFT
 collateral locked in PAPR vaults.
 No arb strategy would be: